 What an amazing place!
 My kids LOVED it.
 All our future trips to Vermont will include a trip here.
 I would recommend it to everyone with small children the exhibits are all hands on and there is something new to do every 30 minutes.
 I give them a 100 out of 10!!!
 J.M.C, facebook post

-- More than 125 permanent exhibits indoors and out
+- Explore more than 125 permanent exhibits indoors and out.

-- Andy's Place—a special area scaled to size for visitors five and under and their caregivers
+- Investigate Andy's Place—a special area scaled to size for visitors five and under and their caregivers

-- 100 acres of trails, outdoor exhibits, a Woodland Garden, Science Park, a walking tour of the solar system, and during the warm-weather months, the most intelligent water park in New England.
+- Discover 100 acres of trails, outdoor exhibits, a Woodland Garden, David Goudy Science Park, a walking tour of the solar system, and during the warm-weather months, the most intelligent water park in New England.

 The Museum building and Hughes Pavilion are smoke-free areas.